 Most people assume that you just park your lawnmower in the garage or shed when you are done with it for the season.
 If it is a brand new one, this may indeed work out for a season or two.
-After which, you will probably be buying another brand new lawn mower.
+After that, you will probably be buying another brand-new lawn mower.

 There is another way, however, which is to take care of the tools which take care of you.
 That way they will last much longer.
 You will also have more money to spend on the things you really want rather than the things you must have and need to replace because they’re busted.

 powerful commercial mower are actually quite durable items so long as they are properly cared for.
 Like any other form of machinery, they work best when they’re kept clean, filled with the proper fluids, and used according to their recommended guidelines.
 Yet people simply assume that they can be shut down for months and will be ready to go as soon as the days get long again.

 In truth, it is a good idea to do some basic winterization on your lawn mower before letting it hibernate.
 That way it will be ready to roar as soon as you take it out of its cave in the spring.
 There is nothing worse than having a non-running lawn mower in the spring.
 Here is how to avoid that problem.

 First off, make sure the bottom half of your mower is ready for winter.
 This means that you need to get every bit of clinging grass and muck off the bottom of it.
 What is gunk today can harden into a rocklike consistency over the winter.
 The first time you spin your blade in the spring, it might hit that obstacle and then bend the blade, blow out the side of the mower deck, or snap off the crankshaft.
 Even if this doesn’t happen, that mess down below can rust out your mower deck.
 Keep it clean.